TheLastCylon/kisscpp/doc/md/the_basic_problem.md

    interfaces change just often enough to make this a problem.
 2. Again, having to re-compile and re-deploy components every time an interface changes, causes problems.
 See my comments on protocol buffers.
-3. CORBA destroy any possibility of having templitized messages.
+3. CORBA destroys any possibility of having templitized messages.

 ## Why not use 0mq?